scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

     subkey = "value"

-TOML supports dicts (only with string keys), lists (only with all elements being of the same type), strings, floats, integers, and booleans, plus date and time data.
+TOML supports dicts (only with string keys), lists (only with all elements of the same type), strings, floats, integers, and booleans, plus date and time data.
 There are multiline string literals, both raw (delimited by ``'''``) and with backslash-escapes (delimited by ``"""``).
 Though these are very similar to Python multiline strings, they do have the difference that a line feed (``\n``) *immediately* following the opening delimiter is stripped, while it is retained otherwise, even if only preceded by a space.

-String keys may be unquoted if they fit the pattern for an ASCII identifier, and sections support what might be called "key paths."
-This allows nested data to be represented in a very compact manner without brackets and braces or significant indentation.
-For example,
+String keys may be unquoted if they match the pattern for an ASCII identifier, and sections support what might be called "key paths."
+This allows nested data to be represented in a very compact manner without either brackets and braces or significant indentation.
+For example:

 ::